 Awards under the 2015 Plan may be granted in the form of (a) incentive stock options ("incentive stock options") as provided in Section 422 of the Internal Revenue Code of 1986, as amended (the "Code"), (b) non-qualified stock options ("non-qualified options") (unless otherwise indicated, references in the 2015 Plan to "options" include incentive stock options and non-qualified options), (c) shares of the Common Stock that are restricted as provided in Section 12 hereof ("restricted shares"), or (d) units representing the right to receive shares of the Common Stock as provided in Section 13 hereof ("restricted stock units").
 Stock appreciation rights ("rights") may accompany options.
 Rights may also be granted without accompanying options.
 The maximum aggregate number of shares of Common Stock with respect to which options, restricted shares, restricted stock units, and rights granted without accompanying options may be granted from time to time under the 2015 Plan shall be 1,200,000 shares (subject to adjustment as described in Section 16 hereof).
 Shares of Common Stock with respect to which awards are granted may be, in whole or in part, authorized and unissued shares or authorized and issued shares reacquired and held in the treasury of the Corporation, as the Board shall from time to time determine.
-If for any reason (other than the surrender of options or Deemed Options (as defined in Section 9(b)) upon exercise of rights as provided in Section 9 hereof) any shares as to which an option has been granted cease to be subject to purchase thereunder, or any restricted shares in respect of which such option or right was granted, or which relate to such restricted shares or restricted stock units, shall become available for subsequent awards under the 2015 Plan.
+If for any reason (other than the surrender of options or Deemed Options (as defined in Section 9(b)) upon exercise of rights as provided in Section 9 hereof) any shares as to which an option has been granted cease to be subject to purchase thereunder, or any restricted shares are forfeited to the Corporation, or any shares cease to be issuable with respect to restricted stock units, or any right issued without accompanying options terminates or expires without being exercised, then the shares in respect of which such option or right was granted, or which relate to such restricted shares or restricted stock units, shall become available for subsequent awards under the 2015 Plan.